vdmit11/vdmit.org/_drafts/2018-11-11-debian-live-usb-debootstrap.md

 ---
 title: Debian Live USB using debootstrap
+description: How to install a Debian Linux to USB stick from another (already running) Debian system.
+category: linux
+tags: linux debian sysadmin debootstrap
 ---

 In this text, I'm going to describe how to create a kind of Live USB Debian system.

-Traditionally, "Live USB" really means a "Hybrid" approache, where a Live CD image (an `.iso` file) is written to a USB drive.
+Traditionally, "Live USB" is made using a "Hybrid" approach, where a Live CD image (an `.iso` file) is written to a USB drive.
 And when such Live USB system boots, you get a simulated CD drive.

-This is [the way used by Debian Installer](https://www.debian.org/releases/stable/amd64/ch04s03.html.en#usb-copy-isohybrid), and this is what you get if you use [Unetbootin](https://unetbootin.github.io/) to create a Live USB stick, and this approach is described in existing guides I've seen on the Internet.
+This is [the way used by Debian Installer](https://www.debian.org/releases/stable/amd64/ch04s03.html.en#usb-copy-isohybrid), and this is what you get if you use [UNetbootin](https://unetbootin.github.io/) to create a Live USB stick, and this approach is described in existing guides I've seen on the Internet.

 And I don't quite like this "hybrid" technique, because it involves CD